daviddias/awesome-hacking-locations/README.md

 > Q: What makes an hacking spot to be awesome?

 A place where you would go and take your friends to go hacking with, power and wifi are a plus, having coffee and snacks is a bonus.
-We are excluding for now places that require a subscription or membership of somekind (unless that membership can be done at the of the visit moment and it doesn't require a long term commitment).
+We are excluding for now places that require a subscription or membership of some kind (unless that membership can be done at the of the visit moment and it doesn't require a long term commitment).

 ## Template